w84ever/crypto-parser/ReadMe.md

 to run the client use:
     python main.py

-if u'r on windows, install this font:
+if u r on windows, install this font:
     'minecraft'

 ABOUT